WilliamBMitchell/ctf/2021 Cyber-Fasttrack Spring/Binary/BE01/README.md

 6478601       0x62DB09        End of Zip archive, footer length: 22
 ```

 The `pdf` had a zip file named `egg.zip` embedded within it.
-I extracted the embedded files with the command:
+I extracted the embedded files with the following command:

 ```console
 root@osboxes:~/Downloads/be01# binwalk --dd='.*' chicken.pdf